Smoking Gunns: Split and feud (1996–1997)

+Aftermath

 Soon after, Bart went to wrestle for the National Wrestling Alliance (NWA), and when he returned to WWF in 1998, he was mainly involved in storylines with other NWA talent, and his opponents in the Brawl for All tournament, which he won.
 At Wrestlemania XV he lost to Butterbean in a boxing match.
-At the King of the Ring (1998) Billy and Bart faced each other in a tag team match between the Midnight Express and the New Age Outlaws.
+At the 1998 King of the Ring, Billy and Bart faced each other in a tag team match between the Midnight Express and the New Age Outlaws with the Outlaws winning.
 Bart was released in April 1999, before he could have another angle with Billy.

 After the breakup, Billy was given the new gimmick of Rockabilly being managed by The Honky Tonk Man.
-It failed to catch on, however, and he became "Badd Ass" Billy Gunn and later won the Intercontinental Championship, the Hardcore Championship twice, and the 1999 King of the Ring tournament, in addition to eight more tag team titles.
-He formed The New Age Outlaws with Road Dogg.
+It failed to catch on, however, and he became "Badd Ass" Billy Gunn and later won the WWF Intercontinental Championship, the WWF Hardcore Championship twice, and the 1999 King of the Ring tournament, in addition to eight more tag team titles.
+He formed the New Age Outlaws with Road Dogg.
+Gunn became a ten-time World Tag Team Champion with Road Dogg and Chuck Palumbo.
 He was released by the company in November 2004 after serving 11 years.